What is brain fog

 - Avoiding large meals, caffeine, and alcohol before bedtime.

-- Making sure the sleep environment is quiet, dark and not too hot or too cold.
+- Making sure the sleep environment is quiet, dark and at a comfortable temperature.

 Concerning dietary factors, keep in mind: